Financial Aid Policies

 Group 1 Program Policies

 Students participating within international and off-campus education Group 1 programs (Azusa Oxford Semester, South Africa Semester, Ecuador Semester, High Sierra Semester, L.A.
-Term, China Nursing Semester, and CCCU programs) approved by Azusa Pacific University for student participation during either the fall or spring semester:
+Term, and China Nursing Semester) approved by Azusa Pacific University for student participation during either the fall or spring semester:

 - Will be charged standard, on-campus tuition except for more costly programs for which a higher tuition shall be charged to provide a minimum administrative margin of $500.